beed2112/condo/projects/storage.md

 Results of transfer tests

-Not a needs to be said here.
+Not a lot needs to be said here.

 ![1GB File](img/drivespeed-1gb.png)